-If you are planning to install a new flat roof or replace an old one, it is very important to put in high-quality insulation, with appropriate R-value.
+If you are planning to install a flat roof, it is very important to put in high-quality insulation, with appropriate R-value.
 Without it, you will be wasting a lot of money on heating and cooling costs.
 You will also experience severe temperature fluctuations inside your house.

 The best product out there is Polyiso rigid foam.
 It is also the most expensive; $55 per 100 sq.ft. for 1 inch of insulation, which has a 6 R value.
 It is available in various thicknesses, at 1 inch increments.

 We recommend you consult with your contractor to figure out what type of insulation will work best for your home, and how much of it you will need.